gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 // ...
 ```

-You can read about each of the packages that are working together in [Apollo's docs](https://www.apollographql.com/docs/react/), but the end result is creating a `client` that you can use to call methods like `query` on to get data from the source it's configured to work with.
+You can read about each of the packages that are working together in [Apollo's docs](https://www.apollographql.com/docs/react/).
+The end result is creating a `client` that you can use to call methods like `query` to get data from the source it's configured to work with.
 In this case, that is `localhost:4000` where you should have the API running.
 If you can't configure the API to run locally, you can update the URLs for the client to use `gatsby-source-plugin-api.glitch.me` where a version of the API is deployed, instead of `localhost:4000`.

 #### Query data from the API